efisoft-elt/pydevmgr_elt/docs/source/exemples/data_structure.rst

 applications.

 In pydevmgr_elt the data is completly separated to the engine to retrieve data from server.
-For instance in a  :class:`pydevmgr_elt.Motor` class their is no last_data or default_data or whatsoever in the Motor nodes.
+For instance in a  :class:`pydevmgr_elt.Motor` class their is no last_data or default_data or whatsoever instead the Motor has a Data class which can be instanciated and linked to the Motor device.

 Native Data structure
 ---------------------

-The devices have all a Data class attached, this Data class can be instancied and use normaly :
+The devices have all a Data class attached, this Data class can be instancied and used normaly :

 .. code-block:: python